abulka/gui-showdown/README.md

 # wx_esper

+## Need to rename this project

+Contains two wx python programs

+- OO
+- ECS

+Contains three js programs

+- JQUERY plain (?? lines)  **TODO**
+- OO (300 lines)
+- ECS (212 lines)
+- VUE (57 lines)

+and an index.html launch page to get to them all.

-An attempt to use esper ECS for traditional GUI programming.
+## An attempt to use esper ECS for traditional GUI programming.

 A modern GUI framework with a model to render might traverse the model and shove information into the gui controls.
 Click and other events might make changes to